LinoCasu/block-bots/README.md

 > **Tip2:** change the left open ports inside save_block.ps1 as you need it.

 > **Tip3:** change wide ipranges into save_block.ps1 if they are too harsh.

+> **Tip4:** edit and enter your own domain url of your noip url or your server to unblock it inside save_block.ps1
 ---

 ## ⚙️ Requirements